sourcegraph/sourcegraph-public-snapshot/dev/local-installer/sourcegraph/README.md

 1. Run `docker-compose restart` in your Sourcegraph directory.
 1. Visit `http://localhost:3080`.
 You should now see your remote repositories listed.

+Note: you should only use Sourcegraph to index code that you trust.
+Do not index any repositories with untrusted code.

 #### GitHub.com

 Sourcegraph can index many repository hosts, including GitHub.com.
 If you would like your local Sourcegraph instance to index your organization's repositories on GitHub.com: